mayalenE/holmes/README.md

 Flowers Team
 Inria, Univ.
 Bordeaux, Ensta ParisTech (France)

-This repository hosts the source code to reproduce the results presented in the paper [Hierarchically-Organized Latent Modules for Exploratory Search in Morphogenetic Systems](https://arxiv.org/abs/2007.01195).
+This repository hosts the source code to reproduce the results presented in the paper [Hierarchically Organized Latent Modules for Exploratory Search in Morphogenetic Systems](https://arxiv.org/abs/2007.01195).

 ### Step 0: Installation of the conda environment
 1. If you do not already have it, please install [Conda](https://www.anaconda.com/)